kubedb/website/content/docs/platform/v2026.3.30/selfhost-setup/install/openshift-demo.md

   version: v2026.3.30
 ---

-# Deploying AppsCode Platform: Open Shift Demo
+# Deploying KubeDB Platform: Open Shift Demo

-Welcome to the AppsCode Platform's **Open Shift Demo** deployment!
+Welcome to the KubeDB Platform's **Open Shift Demo** deployment!
 In this mode, you have the flexibility to customize various aspects of the deployment to meet the specific requirements of your production environment.

 ### Prerequisites